KaiPereira/Morph-AI/frontend/courses/Python Mastery Course/lessons/6 Conditional Statements.md/7 More than operator.md

 # --hints--

-Use the more than operator to compare a and b using an if statement and return "A is more than b" if it's right.
+Use the more than operator to compare a and b using an if statement and return "message" if it's right.

 ```
-True if compare(8, 5) == "A is more than b" else False
+True if compare(8, 5) == message else False
 ```

 compare(15, 4) should return True

 ```
-True if compare(15, 4) == "A is more than b" else False
+True if compare(15, 4) == message else False
 ```

 compare(18, 18) should return None